Supporting your employees during this period can seem daunting, but what if you changed perspective?

 These are the same needs that you should keep in mind when supporting your staff.
 Satisfying them is vital in your effort to motivate your employees to perform.

-Now that we’ve mentioned what Maslow envisioned as your employees’ needs, let’s unveil what’s on their mind: their fears might help you understand how to better support your staff through this crisis.
-In Josh Bersin’s article, he showed what were the top issues worrying employees during the first half of April 2020.
+Now that we’ve mentioned what Maslow envisioned as your employees’ needs, let’s unveil what’s on your staff’s mind.
+Your talent’s fears might help you understand how to better support them through this crisis.
+In Josh Bersin’s article, we can see what were the top issues worrying employees during the first half of April 2020.
 Bersin’s pool was concentrated in the USA, but we can imagine that the same concerns must be affecting, in some shape or form, employees worldwide.

 Finally, productivity and work worry 24% of the respondents.
 The switch to remote work is forcing companies to quickly adapt, and make it possible for employees to perform in unforeseen logistical settings.